Sunkworks/Colinear-Balance-Bot/README.md

 ##### Not yet finished:
 `remote.py` - **TODO**: turn into API for dualshock controller

-### Current main code:
+### Examples / Working implementations:
-The files that interact with the APIs in various ways.
+`manual_navigator.py` and `main.py` - An middleware and matching main loop.

-`main.py` - loop which tries to balance the robot in place.
+Allows the user to control the robot manually with a DualShock (PlayStation) 4 controller.
-A good example of a non-interrupt based way of interacting with the APIs.
+Note: Due to the usage of `time.sleep()` in the main loop, the delay between iterations isn't very precise (1ms ±0.5ms).